Francis Dolarhyde: Character history

 The FBI and police investigations have so far found little result as the next full moon, and murders, are approaching.
-Trace evidence has led to dead ends, the killer's partial fingerprint has no match on file, and authorities can find no connection between the families.
+Trace evidence has led to dead ends, the killer's partial fingerprint has no match on file, and authorities can find no connection between the targeted families.
 Eventually Graham realizes that the killer must have had access to the families' home movies, using details from the film to plan entry to the family homes.
 Both families' film was processed at the same facility.
 From this fact, police eventually narrow down on Dolarhyde as the suspect.

-Now completely under the thrall of the Dragon and aware of the investigation closing in on him, Dolarhyde plans to kill McClane and himself by setting his house on fire with her in it.
+Now completely in thrall to the Dragon and aware of the investigation closing in on him, Dolarhyde plans to kill Reba and himself by setting his house on fire with her in it.
 He relents at the last minute, however, and frees her.
 Hearing a shotgun blast, McClane feels around Dolarhyde's burning living room and discovers what appears to be his dead body, which is incinerated in the subsequent blaze.
-However, Dolarhyde actually shot the corpse of a gas station attendant who had earlier offended him by leering at McClane, and whom he had kidnapped in order to stage his own disappearance.
+However, Dolarhyde actually shot the corpse of a gas station attendant who had earlier offended him by leering at McClane, and whom he had kidnapped to stage his own disappearance.
 Police rescue McClane from the burning house.
-She is badly traumatized by her experience, but Graham reassures her that her influence helped restrain Dolarhyde's murderous impulses, and he deliberately refrained from killing at least two people at the museum.
+She is traumatized by her experience, but Graham reassures her that her influence helped restrain Dolarhyde's murderous impulses and probably saved lives.

-Based on McClane's testimony and the male corpse in his house with the face ruined by a shotgun blast, he is believed to have killed himself.
-However, analysis eventually reveals that the corpse's fingerprints don't match prints at the crime scenes.
-Dolarhyde travels to Graham's home in Florida, attacks Graham and stabs him in the face.
-Graham's wife Molly intercepts Dolarhyde, however, and shoots him dead.
+Dolarhyde is initially believed to have killed himself, but forensic analysis of the crime scene eventually reveals that the corpse's fingerprints don't match his.
+Dolarhyde travels to Graham's home in Florida, attacks Graham, and stabs him in the face.
+Graham's wife Molly intercepts Dolarhyde and shoots him dead.